Application Exercise (AE) FAQ

 Application Exercises can be assigned along with EasyTech Lessons and Quizzes.
-While EasyTech lessons are auto-scored, self-contained lessons, Application Exercises are introduced and facilitated by a teacher.
+While EasyTech Lessons are auto-scored and self-contained, Application Exercises are introduced and facilitated by a teacher.

-A unit might start with a Discussion lesson plan, followed by EasyTech lessons, an Application Exercise for students to apply what they learned, and finish the unit with a quiz.
+A unit might start with a Discussion, followed by EasyTech Lessons, then an Application Exercise for students to apply what they learned, and finish with a Quiz.